RENEE MONTAGNE, Host:

 ANTHONY BROOKS: This is Stona Fitch, a writer from Concord, just west of Boston.
 The grand tour takes less than a minute.

-Mr. FITCH: These two tables are the Concord Free Press.
-Here's shipping and receiving is about a foot to the right of that.
+MONTAGNE: These two tables are the Concord Free Press.
+Here's - shipping and receiving is about a foot to the right of that.

 BROOKS: Fitch has a shock of reddish-brown hair and an impish smile.
 He's proud that one of his novels, "Senseless," was judged by a critic to be one of the most disturbing books ever written.
 His business plan isn't quite as disturbing, but it is radical.
 You can grab books from the Concord Free Press for free at several dozen independent bookstores across the country, or get them online.
 But if you do, you're asked for something in return.